spolivin/conv-chatbot/README.md

-# Conversational Chatbot
+# 💬 Conversational Chatbot

-This is a repository dedicated to my attempt to create an interface for interacting with a LLM.
-Currently it represents a simple script with infinite loop for the continuity of the conversation but I plan to add more features:

-* Chatbot as a Streamlit app.
-* Chatbot as a FastAPI endpoint.

-## Launching chatbot
+This repository contains code for launching an interface for interacting with an instruction-tuned Large Language Model (LLM).
+Currently, one can chat with an LLM in two ways:

+* Running **Python script** (chatting in the terminal)
+* Running a **Streamlit application** in browser (chatting in browser in user-friendly interface)

+## 🚀 Chatbot interface

+### Preparation of virtual environment

 Firstly, one should clone the repository: